jzanetti/Crash_severity_model/doc/source/index.rst

 Welcome to Crash Severity Model
 #######

-**Crash Severity Model** is an open-source AI model to analyze the road crashes and fatalities for New Zealand.
+**Crash Severity Model** is an open-source AI model to analyze road crashes and fatalities for New Zealand.
 The model uses a stacked AI model comprising three estimators:

 - Densely Connected Neural Network
 - Extreme Gradient Boosting
 - K-nearest Neighbours Regression

 **Crash Severity Model** is developed by the Ministry of Transport of New Zealand.
-This is an onging effort.
+This system is under development.
 Any issues/suggestions for this system please go to **Sijin ZHANG** at zhans@transport.govt.nz